-At Dentistry for Life, we carefully look at your mouth through x-rays and other scans and a thorough exam to ensure that you are a good candidate for implant dentistry.
-If you want to replace missing teeth permanently and have a smile that looks and feels completely natural, schedule your appointment at our Center City office today.
+At Dentistry for Life, we strive to provide the best implant dentistry Philadelphia has to offer, that's why we carefully look at your mouth through x-rays and other scans and a thorough exam to ensure that you are a good candidate for implant dentistry.
+If you want to replace missing teeth permanently and have a smile that looks and feels completely natural, schedule your appointment with our Philadelphia dentists today.

 Many of our patients are wary of removable dentures and adhesives and what their smile will look like with this tooth replacement solution.
 With an implant overdenture, you get all the benefits of dentures and dental implants in one.
 The implant rods are placed in the jaw and the denture is attached to the implants.
 The palate element of traditional dentures is eliminated, which means there is nothing covering the top of your mouth or interrupting your sense of taste.

 If you have lost all the teeth on the top or on the bottom of your mouth, the teeth-in-a-day procedure involves the placement of four to eight dental implants across the arch.
 The “in a day” portion of this treatment comes into play in that the day your implants are surgically implanted you also go home with temporary prosthetic teeth covering the rods.
 Your smile will be complete while you wait for the surgical area to heal, at which time fixed bridges will be fitted and secured in place.